apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 This can only function while the machine is running, so there's another clock, the real-time clock ([RTC](https://en.wikipedia.org/wiki/Real-time_clock)), which keeps track of time while the system is turned off.
 At boot time, the system clock is initialized from the RTC.
-Keeping track of time is essential for scheduling events, measuring performance, debugging, etc. In distributed systems, physical clocks can be used to count seconds, while logical clocks can be used to count events.
+Keeping track of time is essential for scheduling events, measuring performance, debugging, etc.
+Physical clocks can be used to count seconds, while logical clocks can be used to count events.
+In a centralized system, time is unambiguous.
+When a process wants to know the time, it simply makes a call to the OS.
+On the other hand, in a distributed system, achieving agreement on time is not trivial.
+When each machine has its own clock, an event that occurred after another event may nevertheless be assigned an earlier time.

 ## Physical Clocks